 Articles Written by the Marketing Department?

-This article, like many on the Internet, was written by someone who works out of the Marketing department of a company and does not appear to have injected reality into this article.
+Like many on the Internet, this article was written by someone who works out of the Marketing department of a company and does not appear to have injected reality into this article.
 They may have never had exposure to how sales forecasting works in companies.

 One thing that came across from reading other of the most popular articles, according to Google, is how little reality was contained in the articles.
 The authors seem to be writing from the perspective of “what makes sense” rather than what is.

-Ordinarily, you would not have so many people writing articles about things that they lack the first-hand experience.
-Still, it has become commonplace for Marketing in companies to control the content on the website, and often people in Marketing end up writing the articles as the companies are reticent to spend the money to hire those that have experience or a background in the subject matter.
+Ordinarily, you would not have so many people writing articles about things that they lack first-hand experience.
+Still, it has become commonplace for Marketing in companies to control the content on the website.
+Often, people in Marketing end up writing the articles as they are reticent to spend the money to hire those who have experience or a background in the subject matter.

 Quotes from Copper CRM on Sales Forecasting

-One article on sales forecasting where the claim can’t be made the author does not have sales experience is from a company called Copper.
-Copper happens to be a CRM system that integrates with Gmail (we installed Copper as a plugin a few months ago, but never got around to using it much more than creating a few opportunities in it).
+One article on sales forecasting where the claim can’t be made the author does not have sales experience is from Copper.
+Copper happens to be a CRM system that integrates with Gmail (we installed Copper as a plugin a few months ago but never got around to using it much more than creating a few opportunities in it).

 The problem is that because Copper is trying to get people to sign up and use its CRM system, its coverage on sales forecasting is also inaccurate.
 Copper presents its CRM system as a silver bullet for sales forecast accuracy.
-However, we have done a lot more research into the topic (we think) than Copper, and are a research entity, unlike Copper which is a software vendor.
-We contend that CRM systems do not improve sales forecast accuracy as we cover in the article Is Your CRM System Increasing Sales Forecast Error?
-After observing numerous CRM systems being used for sales forecasting, it is difficult to see how CRM systems will help sales forecasting accuracy.
+However, we have done a lot more research into the topic (we think) than Copper and are a research entity, unlike Copper, which is a software vendor.
+We contend that CRM systems do not improve sales forecast accuracy, as we cover in the article Is Your CRM System Increasing Sales Forecast Error?
+After observing numerous CRM systems being used for sales forecasting, it isn’t easy to see how CRM systems will help sales forecasting accuracy.